 We are a residential rehab centre for those who suffer from substance addiction.
-We have a strong Christian ethos, working from the Twelve-Step programme both from biblical and secular perspectives.
+We use a combination of programmes to help individuals recover from their addiction, including the Twelve Step programme and elements of Celebrate Recovery.
 We work closely with each of our residents to support individuals according to their recovery needs.
 Our Recovery Programme consists of 6 months’ residential rehabilitation with the option to move on in to one of our supported houses in the community.
-We are a male only facility for those over the age of 18, and can accommodate for a maximum of 6 residents.
+We are a male only facility for those over the age of 18, and can accommodate a maximum of 6 residents.

 We are happy to consider referrals from any Northamptonshire agency or professional body working with an individual who is fully focused on recovery.
 We also welcome enquiries from friends or family of a potential resident.
 Due to the length of the recovery programme and the demand we operate a waiting list.